Belly Dance Program Group Classes

-Got it?
-Now, let’s play with it!
-Technique, Drills, and Zills takes your technique to the next level.
+This weekly class will introduce you to new techniques/steps and will take your technique to the next level.
 This is where we hone the basics, embellish, and layer all those great moves.
-Here we work on more complex finger cymbal patterns and start dancing while playing at the same time.
-A great multi-level class to keep your skills sharp!
+Here we work on more complex finger cymbal patterns and practice dancing while playing at the same time.
+This a great multi-level class to keep your skills sharp!

 Master Class (B) (Level 2-3)

-These classes are required by all enrolled participants to move through the AAMED program, but you don’t have to be an AAMED student to participate.
+These classes are required by all enrolled AAMED participants to move through Levels 2 & 3.

 Take an educational journey with me, to mysterious lands and discover the origins and history of Egyptian Oriental dance.
 From ancient Egypt to modern Cairo, we will uncover the development of dance entertainment through time, unveiling the many influences, to reveal the important people and places that have shaped modern Egyptian Oriental dance today.

-In this exam, the student will be tested and graded on all beginner level technique, the basic zill strikes, and simple zill patterns.
+In this exam, the student will be tested and graded on all beginner-level techniques, basic zill strikes, and simple zill patterns.
 Feedback will be provided, if necessary, to help you in any areas of needed improvement.
 Please visit the AAMED website to download a copy of the Level 1 assessment.
-Must have grade of 75% or above to pass exam
+Must have a grade of 75% or above to pass the exam.

 Float like a butterfly, as students learn the art of silk manipulation with beautiful veil work and slow dramatic body movement.
 This class will focus on veil technique, sensual movement, improvising within a flow, and choreography.